Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 There are various species of turtle available as pets and each species will have its own unique care requirements.
 If you have decided that an aquatic turtle is the perfect match for you, it’s your job to make sure they have an ideal habitat setup so they can live happily in their new home.

 One of the most important considerations when you get started is how much water they will need in the tank.
 So, how much is appropriate?
-The truth is, the amount of water will vary by species but as a general rule, there should be a minimum of 10 to 15 gallons of water per every inch of the turtle’s shell length.
+The truth is, as long as your turtles have an easy to access ramp to get out of the water whenever they want to, there’s no rule on how much water they should have, but 20 gallons of water is considered acceptable for a small turtle.
 See below for more information regarding the proper aquatic turtle setup and how to best prepare for your new pet.

 Turtle Tank Setup Guide